Extended producer responsibility: Examples

+In India, the E-Waste (Management and Handling) Rules, 2011 introduced the concept of EPR for the first time, while the E-Waste (Management) Rules, 2016 set more stringent targets for collection of end-of-life products and simplified the process of applying for EPR authorization.
+In 2016, government expanded the EPR approach to tackle plastic waste through the Plastic Waste Management Rules, 2016.
+In the Indian system, the trading mechanism is similar to the carbon trading mechanism, where EPR certificates are generated and traded further between the producers and brand owners.

+In Austria, the polluter-pays principle was introduced on 1 January 2023.
+Thus, the costs of recycling are paid by the companies that produce it.

 Results

 In Germany, since the adoption of EPR, "between 1991 and 1998, the per capita consumption of packaging was reduced from 94.7 kg to 82 kg, resulting in a reduction of 13.4%".
-Furthermore, due to Germany's influence in EPR, the "European Commission developed one waste directive" for all of member states (Hanisch 2000).
-One major goal was to have all member states recycle "25% of all packaging material" and have accomplished the goal.
+Furthermore, due to Germany's influence in EPR, the "European Commission developed one waste directive" for all EU member states […] One major goal was to have all member states recycle "25% of all packaging material" and the goal has been accomplished.

 In the United States, EPR is gaining popularity "with 40 such laws enacted since 2008.
 In 2010 alone, 38 such EPR bills were introduced in state legislatures across the United States, and 12 were signed into law."
-However, these laws are only at the state level as there are no federal laws for EPR.
+However, these laws are set at the state level: there are no federal laws for EPR.
 So far, "only a handful of states have imposed five to six EPR laws as well as 32 states having at least one EPR law".

+From 2022, if the product is sold in France or Germany, Marketplaces must confirm that the manufacturer complies with the Extended Producer Responsibility (EPR) rules in the country where it sells the product.